aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.drawing/_index.md

 ---
 title: Aspose.Cells.Drawing
 second_title: Aspose.Cells for .NET API Reference
-description: Contains all classes of shapes and fill format.
+description: Contains all classes of drawing objects such as Images Forms Lines etc..
 type: docs
-weight: 40
 url: /net/aspose.cells.drawing/
 ---
-Contains all classes of shapes and fill format.
+Contains all classes of drawing objects, such as Images, Forms, Lines etc..

 ## Classes